The current combined view for DR Congo is avoid. Check the official advisory for the exact areas and restrictions before making any travel decision.

 What does the DR Congo travel verdict mean?

-countrysignal gives each country one of three verdicts: ok to travel, caution, or avoid.
+countrysignal gives each country one combined view: no new major signal, caution, or avoid.
 DR Congo is currently rated avoid.
-The verdict is computed from live conflict, natural-hazard and unrest signals, and it updates as the situation changes.
+It combines an official baseline with live conflict, natural-hazard and unrest signals, and updates as conditions change.

 This verdict is generated by countrysignal's analysis engine from live conflict, natural-hazard and unrest signals.
 It is informational only and never an instruction to act.
 For confirmed emergencies, follow official local alerts.